 He became the lord of Fonyód Castle by his marriage.
 At the same time, he was trying to reinforce Szigliget castle as well.
 Both places are located on the Borderland, near Lake Balaton.
-He was the captain of Fonyód and Szigliget after 1545 till his death.
+He was the captain of Fonyód and Szigliget from 1545 till his death.

 He has exchanged many letters with his liege-lord Nádasdy but he was not shy to express his opinion.
 Later, it was Nádasdy who scolded him for ambushing the Turks too carelessly.
 Magyar apologized to him in his letter in 1549 like this:

 “for I have no more trust in anyone after God, except for in Your Highness in this country…so I am begging you to remove your anger over me as God sees me, I am without guilt.”